Thursday, December 18, 2008

 Preheat the oven to 450°F.

-Heat the heavy cream in a microwave until warm.
-Melt the butter in a saucepan over low heat.
-Add the flour, and cook, stirring for about 4 minutes until well blended.
-Whisk in the warm cream, and continue to whisk until the sauce is thick.
-This should take 4 minutes.
-Then add the salt, pepper, and nutmeg.
+Warm the cream in the microwave.
+In a saucepan, melt the butter over low heat.
+Add the flour and stir constantly for about 4 minutes, until smooth and blended.
+Whisk in the warm cream and continue whisking until the sauce thickens, about 4 minutes.
+Add the salt, pepper, and nutmeg.

 No comments: